 Chamonix – Fly to Geneva, and we’ll arrange your private transfer to Chamonix, the world-famous resort and mountaineering center at the foot of Mont Blanc.
 It’s a quick trip – about 45 minutes – and you’ll be at the foot of Mont Blanc in this bustling village.

 Enjoy the ambiance Chamonix.
 Take in your first impressive views of Mont Blanc, with perhaps time to relax at our luxurious 5-star Chamonix hotel before meeting the group for dinner.
 The Hameau Albert is the most comfortable hotel in Chamonix, with beautiful gardens and a great pool and spa.
 We love it.
 Make sure you give yourself time to enjoy it!

 This high-mountain lake sits in the Aiguilles Rouges, across the valley from Mont Blanc, and commands one of the greatest mountain views anywhere.
 After a stop for lunch, we’ll make good use of local cable cars to speed the way down.
 Return to Chamonix for a 2nd night.

 les Contamines – After a hearty breakfast at your hotel, your Mont Blanc circuit starts with a cable car above the scenic Voza pass to the lovely Bionnassay valley, a wooded region with impressive glaciers and waterfalls, and capped by blinding peaks.

-Stop at a quaint mountain restaurant for lunch as you walk through Miage valley, mountains soaring above you, as you dive right in to the good life.
-A wooded descent then brings you to the quaint village of les Contamines, where you’ll stay in a comfortable 3-star hotel.
+Stop at a quaint mountain restaurant for lunch as you walk through Miage valley, mountains soaring above you, a spot that practically begs one to linger.
+When it is time to go, a wooded descent leads to the quaint village of les Contamines, where you’ll stay in a comfortable 3-star hotel.
 We love the warm reception and wonderful food at the Gai Soleil, recognized by the Michelin Guide for its creative cuisine, and beloved by our clients as a welcoming home for the night.

-les Chapieux – Today the Tour du Mont Blanc route leads you on a long ascent across two lofty passes, Col du Bonhomme and Col de la Croix du Bonhomme.
+le Chapieux – Today the Tour du Mont Blanc route continues on a long ascent across two lofty passes, Col du Bonhomme and Col de la Croix du Bonhomme.
 Slow and steady… it’s a big day, but not too hard, and with plenty to see along the way.

 An alpine hut near the pass makes a perfect lunch stop mid-day.
-Afterwards, we’ll have two route choices, either going over a 3rd pass, the Col des Fours, or descending to the tiny hamlet of les Chapieux before veering up the valley to a lively hiker’s inn.
-We’ll have private rooms and bathrooms, and will enjoy a memorable dinner in their rustic dining room.
+Afterwards, we’ll descend to the tiny hamlet of les Chapieux where we stay in a cozy hiker’s inn.
+This will be our most rustic night of the tour.

 Here you’re greeted by an amazing view into the Veny valley and the Mont Blanc range.
 The Aiguille Noire de Peuterey is particularly impressive from this vantage point, and Mont Blanc itself dominates the view ahead of you.
-Stop at the scenic Elisabetta hut for lunch, before you continue down valley and into the medieval village of Courmayeur, where you stay in an impressive 5-star hotel.
+We’ll stop at the scenic Elisabetta hut for lunch, glaciers tumbling behind us, and continue down valley and to the medieval village of Courmayeur, where we stay in an impressive 5-star hotel.

-Champex – A brief morning transfer from Courmayeur to the end of the Ferret valley, Arnuva, brings you to the beginning of your hike over the Ferret pass and into Switzerland.
+la Fouly – A brief morning transfer takes us from Courmayeur to the end of the Ferret valley, Arnuva, where we start another beautiful hike, this time over the Ferret pass and into Switzerland.

 The ascent is steady and straightfoward, with plenty of opportunity to stop and enjoy the views back to Mont Blanc and the Grandes Jorasses mountains, as well as the beautiful glaciers toward the end of the valley.
-After reaching the pass, you’ll descend to the tiny village of la Fouly.
-From here your group will transfer to the pretty, lakeside village of Champex.
-You’ll stay in a friendly, comfortable 3-star hotel.
+After reaching the pass, we’ll descend to the tidy Swiss village of la Fouly.

-Chamonix – On your final hiking day of the tour, we’ll have our choice of an easier or more strenuous route.
-The easier route from Champex is an undulating trail leads through alpine pastures and pine forests, with a mid-day stop at an alpine farm with sweeping views of the Rhone valley.
+Chamonix – On our final hiking day of the tour, we’ll have our choice of an easier or more strenuous route.
+The easier route from Champex is an undulating trail through alpine pastures and pine forests, with a mid-day stop at an alpine farm with sweeping views of the Rhone valley.

-Weather permitting, a more rigorous possibility leads up to the high pass of Fenetre d’Arpette, one of the highest points along the tour and along the Trient glacier.
+Weather permitting, a more rigorous possibility leads up to the high pass of Fenetre d’Arpette, one of the highest points along the tour with dazzling views of the Trient glacier on the descent.
 Finish the day at the Col de la Forclaz restaurant, perhaps with time for a drink on their spacious outdoor terrace.
 After a quick transfer back to our luxurious 5-star hotel in Chamonix, we’ll enjoy one last evening here and a special farewell dinner with the group.

 depart – Today we say au revoir, and depart for our post-Mont Blanc destinations.